sahmed19/sahmed19.github.io/_posts/2023-07-08-realtime-rain-vfx-breakdown.md

 *Made with Unity, Blender, HLSL, ShaderGraph, VFX Graph*

-My California friends always look at me like I'm crazy when I mention how much I love the rain and overcast, cloudy days.
+My friends in LA always look at me like I'm crazy when I mention how much I love the rain and overcast, cloudy days.
 I can't help it!
 I'm from the best place on Earth: the Pacific Northwest.
 As a Pacific Northwest native, it would be shameful for me to not make a rain visual effect.
 You can see the final product above.

 ### Gathering Reference